 Thus both men have a powerful incentive to destroy Chomsky, and to convince themselves and others that he is a fraud with nothing to say.
 So Knight dismisses Chomsky as suffering from a kind of psychological schizophrenia stemming from his guilt at working for MIT.
 And Wolfe treats Chomsky as a poseur who has relied on dirty tricks to keep his scholarly reputation alive.

 There is a larger question, however, that goes beyond the psychology of individual writers and that bears consideration: what reason would major highbrow publications have to continually misrepresent Chomsky’s scientific and political views?
-Why so they uncritically publish the shoddy work of people like Wolfe and Knight?
+Why should they uncritically publish the shoddy work of people like Wolfe and Knight?
 Well, Chomsky and Edward S. Herman have a theory about this, that of “manufacturing consent,” which happens to fit the phenomena fairly well.
 Chomsky’s actual views challenge the moral authority of these mainstream institutions.
 He denies that they have expert knowledge that gives them special unquestionable authority on social and political matters.
 There may be other reasons for their mischaracterizing Chomsky’s views, but it is unsurprising that they would be reluctant to present those views fairly.
 Noam Chomsky is unimpressed by the New Yorker and the Yale University press.
 He has dedicated his life to pointing out the nudity of various cultural emperors.
 In turn, they do not like him much, either.

 The two new books about Chomsky are very poor efforts.
 In mounting their attacks, neither Wolfe nor Knight produces substantive evidence against Chomsky’s actual positions.
 Knight relies on speculative psychoanalysis, Wolfe deploys his usual mix of exclamation points and onomatopoeia.
 In a rational world, Chomsky’s reputation would easily escape such attacks unscathed.